GeorgeNav/LiveTyper/README.md

 }

 // Alternatively, wrap the component along with not passing anything into the wrapper prop.
-// This will return a fragment that contains a text string and cursor span element const AnimatedComponent = () => {
+// This will return a span that wraps a span wrapped `text` and conditionally a span wrapped cursor `'|'` const AnimatedComponent = () => {
   //...
   return <div>